wrcstewart/spacetimedrawing/README.md

 A note on the intended usage of the software in the book:
-I was going to use spacetime diag of a light beam reflecting of a mirror in the two frames to show the tilt of the x axis then noting the slope of the x axis matches the slope of the calibration curve where t axis intersects it this differential equation (easy to verify) defines a hyperbola - ie therefore Lorentz equations.
+I was going to use spacetime diag of a light beam reflecting of a mirror in the two frames to show the tilt of the x axis then noting the slope of the x axis matches the slope of the calibration curve where t axis intersects it this differential equation  defines a hyperbola - ie therefore Lorentz equations (I think ....) can an expert verify that as I have not seen this method of derivation reported ....
 My original aim was to produce a graphic system that could render SR inuitive.
 I believe with enough playing about the student could achieve this.